 Today the group will visit the Osford Street and Osu areas for last minute shopping.
 Wear your African attire for group photos at this evening’s Farewell Dinner.

 October 31, 2022

 Accra – Depart for home

-Before your evening departure, you will have a chance to explore and finish some last minute shopping/ Evening transfer for your onward journey home.
+Before your evening departure, you will have a chance to explore and finish some last minute shopping/ Evening transfer to airport for your onward journey home.

 This educational tour focuses on Ghana as a destination for shared learning through cultural immersion, people to people experiences and volunteer service and is perfect for families with school aged children.
 Ghana is a rich destination, full of color, vibrancy, […]

 In ICON-NECT’s crossing cultures program, VOKAL teams up with Travel To Do Good VISA program (Virtual Interactive Study Abroad) by connecting classes across oceans.
 VOKAL Founder, Eve Thompson connects students in US classrooms for a Master Class in women’s studies […]